ThomVanL/blog-2022-02-exploring-windows-containers-page-files/README.md

 ## The test setup

 As I was figuring things out, I used a few Azure services to perform my tests.
-If you'd like to follow try some of them out for yourself, feel free to do so.
+If you'd like to try some of them out for yourself, feel free to do so.
 I created a Bicep template that provisions a bunch of resources that should make it pretty straightforward to stress test a container and host's memory and associated page file.

 I used some platform-as-a-service offerings: